Lcfvs/easy-require/readme.md

 easy-require
 ============

-A simple way to require, asynchronously, your JavaScript browser modules.
+A simple way to require, asynchronously, your JavaScript browser modules.<br />
 This module loader is under MIT License.